Physics in Life Sciences

 Plastic is a double-edged sword: irreplaceable in medicine and other applications, but problematic in terms of production and disposal.
 In this course, we will investigate the production chains of petroleum-based plastics (e.g. PVC) and plastics based on renewable raw materials (e.g. wood).
 In addition to fractional distillation, catalytic cracking and decomposition by boiling under reflux, we perform modern analyses like mass spectrometry and gas chromatography.
 To analyse microparticles formed by decaying plastic, you detect them by fluorescence staining.
 If plastic waste is collected properly, however, it can be reprocessed with added value.
 We will produce nonwoven microfiber mashes that are used in modern filter systems by electrospinning.
 Basic knowledge of organic chemistry and laboratory techniques is recommended.

-How can crises such as the emergence of antibiotic resistance or the failure of plants to adapt to environmental stress be overcome in future with the help of biotechnological tools?
-How is research currently carried out in a molecular biology laboratory?
+How does basic research actually work?
+How can crises such as the emergence of antibiotic resistance be overcome in future with the help of biotechnological tools?
 Will it soon be possible to transplant organs grown in a petri dish into humans?
-The focus of this course is on DNA and protein techniques, plus guide RNA plays a big role.
-You will perform common and state-of-the-art molecular methods and learn how to plan and evaluate experiments like Cell culture, CRISPR/Cas, Bacteriophage isolation, Immunochemistry, ELISA (Enzyme-linked Immunosorbent Assay), Leukocyte differentiation, qPCR (Real-time polymerase chain reaction) and DNA profiling.
-A visit to a research laboratory will round off the topic.
+The focus of this course is on DNA and protein techniques, plus CRISPR Cas plays a big role.
+This course also includes a touch of immunobiology.
+You will perform common and state-of-the-art molecular methods and learn how to plan and evaluate experiments such as CRISPR/Cas, bacteriophage isolation, immunochemistry, ELISA, leukocyte differentiation, DNA profiling and gene expression studies.
+A visit to a research laboratory of the University Medical Center Göttingen will round off the topic.

 Neurobiology

-The high performance of our nervous system is based on a fundamental principle: the formation and controlled conversion of an electric potential at the cell membranes of the neurons.
-In this course we will record the resting membrane potential of individual cells and active and passive potential changes.
-We learn how we can influence it chemically and electrically and conclude what this means for the functioning of our nervous system and its health maintenance.
-As an example for a sensory system, we will compare the visual systems of humans and locusts by means of self-experiments and electroretinograms (ERGs) of the insect eye.
-Finally, we will explain the neuronal basis of the behaviour and communication of the weakly electric elephant fish.
-To experience advanced research on the intersection of neuronal function and behaviour, you will visit the German Primate Center.
+The high performance of our nervous system is based on a fundamental principle: the formation and controlled change of an electrical potential at the cell membranes of the neurons.
+In this course, we will analyze the resting membrane potential of individual cells as well as active and passive potential changes.
+We will learn how we can influence the membrane potential chemically and electrically and conclude what this means for the function of our nervous system.
+As an example of a sensory system, we will compare the visual system of humans and grasshoppers using self-experiments and electroretinograms (ERGs) of the insect eye.
+For this purpose, we will determine the flicker fusion frequency and analyze the spectral sensitivity of the locust eye.
+The central nervous processing of visual stimuli is investigated with extracellular recordings from the neck connectives of the migratory locust.